yegor256/takes/README.md

 }
 ```

-Then, run it like this:
+Then run it like this:

 ```bash
 java -cp take.jar App.class --port=8080 --hit-refresh